-Independent Study (IS): BUSD has a K–8 IS program for families that want to home school their children and a 9 – 12 IS program.
-For more information visit our website or contact the IS Office at 644‐8592.
+Independent Study (IS): BUSD has a K – 8 and a 9 –12 IS program for children in these grades.
+For more information visit our website or contact the IS Office at 510-644‐8592.

 Alcohol, Tobacco, and Other Drug (ATOD) Prevention Education